-Yes, capital gain tax for non-resident shareholder is 10% in Bangladesh (capital gains on sale of shares of listed companies).
-Tax rate from capital gain received from selling capital asset (other than securities of listed companies) is 15%.
-Capital gain tax arising from sale of shares of listed entity in the hands of non-resident is exempt from tax provided that the non-resident has similar tax exemption in his/her home countrhowever any income which is exempted in other countries, will be exempted in Bangladesh.
+Yes, capital gain tax for non-resident shareholder is 10 percent in Bangladesh (capital gains on sale of shares of listed companies).
+Tax rate from capital gain received from selling capital asset (other than securities of listed companies) is 15 percent.
+Capital gain tax arising from sale of shares of listed entity in the hands of non-resident is exempt from tax provided that the non-resident has similar tax exemption in their home country/territory, however any income which is exempted in other countries/territories, will be exempted in Bangladesh.

-A company paying dividend shall withhold tax at the rate of 10% on dividend payable to a resident individual (subject to having 12 digit TIN) or 15% (if the individual doesn’t have 12 digit TIN).
-In case of non-resident foreigner, 30% tax rate will be applicable.
+A company paying dividend shall withhold tax at the rate of 10 percent on dividend payable to a resident individual (subject to having 12 digit TIN) or 15 percent (if the individual doesn’t have 12 digit TIN).
+In case of non-resident foreigner, 30 percent tax rate will be applicable.

 In Bangladesh interest income means- Interest on securities, Bank Interest on Fixed Deposits Receipts (FDR) and Bank Interest on savings account.
 These sorts of income are chargeable to tax and tax will be deducted at source as follows:

-For non-residents 20% tax rate is applicable on interest and royalty income
+For non-residents 20 percent tax rate is applicable on interest and royalty income.

 No specific guideline mentioned in the tax law of Bangladesh for foreign exchange gain/loss.
 However it will be considered as ‘other income’, and will be taxed at an average rate.